Syndace/python-omemo/README.md

 ## Getting Started ##

 Refer to the documentation on [readthedocs.io](https://python-omemo.readthedocs.io/en/latest/), or build/view it locally in the `docs/` directory.
+To build the docs locally, install the requirements listed in `docs/requirements.txt`, e.g. using `pip install -r docs/requirements.txt`, and then run `make html` from within the `docs/` directory.
+The documentation can then be found in `docs/_build/html/`.

 The `functionality.md` file contains an overview of supported functionality/use cases, mostly targeted at developers.